-- What is the most important policy that Governor Rick Scott and other state and local policymakers should pursue to better meet the needs of retirees in Florida?
+- What is the most important policy that Governor Ron DeSantis and other state and local policymakers should pursue to better meet the needs of retirees in Florida?

 We evaluated those dimensions using 28 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most favorable conditions for retirement.
 For metrics marked with an asterisk (*), the square root of the population was used to calculate the population size in order to avoid overcompensating for minor differences across cities.